 Is using the toaster oven necessary?
 No, but it is more efficient.
 Of course, if you have a wood-burning oven like they do at Boot & Shoe, you can just slide it in there.
 (Hahaha!)
 I use my toaster oven because I don’t want to heat up my whole oven only to pop something in for 5 to 7 minutes.
 That said, if you’re organized enough, this could be the time that you roast up some sweet potatoes or potatoes.
 You could also tuck it in anytime you have the oven on for other things, such as bread.
 Just keep an eye on it so you don’t overcook the yolk.

 You can definitely make this without the sausage, thus making it vegetarian.
 I would recommend adding a bit more salt and olive oil and adding some harissa or other hot sauce to add spice.
 (If you want spice, that is.)
 You can also use one of those vegetarian sausages, like Soyrizo, if you’re so inclined.
-The only way to make this vegan is to also eliminate the egg, which would so alter the character of the dish that I cannot recommend a vegan version.
-I would love to hear your suggestions, though.
+In order to make this vegan, you have to eliminate the egg and substitute the regular kind of seasoning with hot sauce vegan.
+In case you have any additional tips, I would also love to hear it!

 - Boot & Shoe Service in Oakland, CA. I’m not sure if this is still on the cafe menu, but whatever you have there will be delicious.